mbridak/not1mm/README.md

 Not1MM's interface is a blantent ripoff of N1MM.
 It is NOT N1MM and any problem you have with this software should in no way reflect on their software.

-If you use Windows(tm) you should run their, or some other, program.
+If you use Windows(tm) you should run away from this and use someother program.

 I personally don't.
 While it may be possible to get N1MM working under Wine, I haven't checked, I'd rather not have to jump thru the hoops.